-The tomb is situated in the centre of Char Bagh which has an area of 30 acre.
-The garden made in Persian style, shows quadrilateral symmetry.
-This was the first tomb to be built in such design in South Asia.
+The tomb is situated in the center of Char Bagh which has an area of 30 acres.
+The garden made in Persian style shows quadrilateral symmetry.
+This was the first tomb to be built in such a design in South Asia.

 Nila Gumbad or Nila Burj is located outside the complex boundary.
-This has been named Nila Gumbad (Blue Dome) due to the blue gazed tiles used in it.
+This has been named Nila Gumbad (Blue Dome) due to the blue glazed tiles used in it.
 The son of Bairam Khan, Adbul Rahim Khan – I – Khasa built this dome for his servant Miyan Fahim.
-Fahim grew up with Rahim’ son and died along with his son Feroze Khan, while fighting against the rebellion of Mahabat Khan (Mughal Emperor) in 1625/26.
+Fahim grew up with Rahim’s son and died along with his son Feroze Khan while fighting against the rebellion of Mahabat Khan (Mughal Emperor) in 1625/26.
 This happened during the rule of Jahangir.